Irenacero/FinalDegreeProject/README.md

 FinalDegreeProject

 Here you can find a brief description of the aim of each script.
 Initially, the explanation of the files used to complete the probabilistic tractography paths can be found.
-Afterwards, the file where the statistical analysis has been computed.
+Afterwards, the file where the statistical analysis has been computed.The paper is in the file named as TFG_IreneAcero.pdf.

 Probabilistic tractoraphy paths: